-8 VAC 20-81-40.
+8VAC20-81-40.
 Special education staffing requirements.

 - A. School age programs.
-The following specifies the staffing patterns for special education services for school age (five to 21, inclusive) children, in addition to the Standards of Quality (COV § 22.1.253.13:2) and Regulations Establishing Standards for Accrediting Public Schools in Virginia (8 VAC 20-131-240). - 1.
-Staffing shall be in accordance with Appendix A in the following settings. - a.
+The following specifies the staffing patterns for special education services for school age (five to 21, inclusive) children, in addition to the Standards of Quality (§22.1.253.13:2 of the Code of Virginia) and Regulations Establishing Standards for Accrediting Public Schools in Virginia (8VAC20-131-240). - 1.
+Staffing shall be in accordance with the requirements of 8VAC20-81-340 in the following settings. - a.
 Students with disabilities shall be instructed with students without disabilities in general education settings and classrooms, as appropriate, and in accordance with the Individualized Education Program (IEP).
-The service level, Level I or II, is based on the amount of time the student receives special education.b.
-When children with disabilities are removed from the general education setting and classroom to provide - b.
-When children with disabilities are removed from the general education setting and classroom to provide instruction, special education and related services, they may receive services with children with the same disability or with children with different disabilities. - 2.
-Personnel assignment. - a.
-Each student shall receive special education services from special education (VA Proposed Reg Page 85 follows) personnel assigned in accordance with The Virginia Licensure Regulations for School Personnel. b.
+The service level, Level I or II, is based on the amount of time the student receives special education. - b.
+When children with disabilities are removed from the general education setting and classroom to provide instruction, special education and related services, they may receive services with children with the same disability or with children with different disabilities.

+2. Personnel assignment.

+- a.
+Each student shall receive special education services from special education personnel assigned in accordance with the Virginia Licensure Regulations for School Personnel (8VAC20-22). - b.
 Special education teachers who are the teachers of record for instructing one or more federal core subjects to students with disabilities shall be highly qualified. - c.
 General education qualified personnel who are knowledgeable about the students and their special education, may implement special education services in collaboration with special education personnel. - d.
 Special education services include those services provided directly to the student and those provided indirectly.